How we are governed

 The Scheme itself is operated on a contract basis by Motability Operations Ltd. As the owner and promoter of the Scheme, Motability works very closely with Motability Operations Ltd to ensure that our mutual objective of supporting disabled with mobility needs is achieved.

 Chairman of Motability

-Lord Sterling of Plaistow GCVO CBE is co-founder of the Motability Scheme and Chairman of the Board of Governors of Motability.
+Charles Manby MBE is Chairman of the Board of Governors of Motability.
 Responsibility for implementing policy and the reviewing of performance is delegated by the Board to a number of Committees, as set out below.
 They meet prior to Board meetings and formally report to them, so that any recommendations for changes in strategy or policy can be ratified by the full Board.

 Audit and Risk Committee

 The Audit and Risk Committee is chaired by David Hunter FCA.
 The other member of this Committee is Professor William Webb.

 The Committee is responsible for the oversight of Risk Assessment, Risk Management and Internal Control.
 It is also charged with reviewing the performance of both internal and external audit, and for making recommendations to the Board in respect of the appointment of external auditors.
 The Committee also advises the Board on the appropriate level of free reserves and any significant change in investment strategy.